nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - `_include=Slot:schedule` specifies that associated `Schedule` resources are returned.

-Consumer systems SHOULD send the following parameters in the request:
+Consumer applications SHOULD send the following parameters in the request:

 - `searchFilter` parameters - see [Enhanced slot filtering](#enhanced-slot-filtering).

-Consumer systems MAY send the following *_include* parameters in the request, to minimise the number of API calls required to prepare an appointment booking:
+Consumer applications MAY send the following *_include* parameters in the request, to minimise the number of API calls required to prepare an appointment booking:

 - `_include:recurse=Schedule:actor:Practitioner`
 - `_include:recurse=Schedule:actor:Location`